verrazzano/docs/content/en/docs/releasenotes/_index.md

   - Replaced Elasticsearch and Kibana with Opensearch and Opensearch Dashboard.
   - Updated Opensearch `prod` profile data node configuration to 3 replicas.
   - Enhanced Fluentd parsing/filtering rules for Verrazzano system logs.
-- Added support for using `instance_principal` auth with using OCI DNS.
+- Added support for using `instance_principal` authorization with using OCI DNS.
 - Added support for metrics integration with non-OAM applications.
-- Added support for scaling Istio Gateways and setting Affinity.
+- Added support for scaling Istio gateways and setting affinity.
-- Added support for scaling Verrazzano AuthProxy and setting Affinity.
+- Added support for scaling Verrazzano AuthProxy and setting affinity.
 - Component version updates:
   - External DNS v0.10.2.
   - MySQL v8.0.28.